Business rates for empty and unused properties

 Providing discretionary relief on business rates is counted as state aid; as such, we are required to comply with European Union law on state aid.
 This is the means by which the EU regulates state funded support for businesses.

-When applying for business rate relief, you must therefore complete a declaration that you have not received more than the de minimis state aid.
-This means that the combined total of the business rates relief you are applying for, other business rates relief you have received for other premises and any other discretionary funding from a government body does not exceed €200,000 over 3 years (consisting of the current financial year and the two previous financial years).
+If you receive business rate relief you must advise us immediately if any award brings your support more than the de minimis state aid limit.
+This means that the combined total of the business rates relief you are receiving, other business rates relief you have received for other premises and any other discretionary funding from a government body does not exceed €200,000 over 3 years (consisting of the current financial year and the two previous financial years).
 If your company is part of a group, you must include aid to the group as a whole.